influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/release-notes/influxctl.md

 ### Features

-- Introduce the ability to query with InfluxQL
+- Introduce the ability to query with InfluxQL.
-- Add insecure configuration option to TLS config
+- Add insecure configuration option to TLS configuration.
-- Allow users to query system tables
+- Allow users to query system tables.
-- Utilize to database proxy service
+- Utilize the database proxy service.

 ### Dependency Updates